openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   application to be used with private repositories.
 This feature is enabled by default.

+* `secret-github-apps-token-scopped`

+  When using a Github app, we generate a temporary installation token, we scope it to the repository from where the payload comes.
+We do this when the Github app is configured globally on a Github organization.

+  If the organization has a mix of public and private repositories and not every user in the organization is trusted to have access to every repository, then the scoped token would not allow them to access those.

+  If you trust every user on your organization to access any repository or you are not planning to install your Github app globally on a Github organization, then you can safely set this option to false.

 * `remote-tasks`

   Let allows remote tasks from pipelinerun annotations.
 This feature is enabled by